 Together with our supporters, the Chicago Public Library Foundation changes lives by investing in equitable access to lifelong learning resources, creative tools, and unparalleled expertise.
 The impact priorities detailed below were identified as part of the Library Foundation’s strategic planning process and align with the Library’s own strategic plan.

-We invite supporters to invest in a suite of responses—encompassing both new initiatives and proven program models—that respond to persistent challenges in our city.
-This flexible approach allows us to effectively leverage the Library’s vast resources in the service of our community.
+We invite supporters to invest in groundbreaking initiatives and sustain proven program models that respond to persistent challenges in our city, from digital literacy to academic disparities.
+This flexible approach allows us to effectively leverage the Library’s vast footprint and resources in our community and meet the evolving needs of Chicagoans in real time.

 Close the Academic Opportunity Gap